sam0x17/containerflare/examples/basic/README.md

 curl http://127.0.0.1:8787/      # returns the forwarded RequestMetadata JSON
 ```

 `containerflare` binds to `0.0.0.0:8787` by default, so Cloudflare's sidecar (and your local Docker host) can reach the Axum listener without any extra env vars.
 Set `CF_CONTAINER_ADDR` or `CF_CONTAINER_PORT` if you need a custom binding.
+On Cloud Run, the runtime binds to the injected `PORT` automatically (the same Dockerfile is used for both).

 ## Deploy to Cloudflare Containers